Monday, November 30, 2009

 Mastava (soup with meat and rice)

-This is one of our favorite and very old recipe.
-In folk medicine this soup as many other soups, is a good cure for temperature if eaten with freshly grounded pepper.
+This one is our favorite and preferred recipe for cold winters.
+In folk medicine, this soup (as other soups) is a good cure for high temperature, if eaten with freshly grounded pepper.

 Ingredients: